csci-e-29/0000aa-pset-0-starter/README.md

 ### Testing Quality (20 points)

 Take a look at the file [test_pset.py](test_pset.py).
 It has unittests you can run with `python3 -m unittest` or `pytest`.
 They all should pass!
-Do not touch the existing test methods, but you can add new ones to ensure your code is working properly.
+Do not remove the existing test methods, but you can add new ones to ensure your code is working properly.
 Try to ensure tests pass before you commit and merge/push new code on your master branch!
 This will help minimize the number of builds on the CI server.

 #### Test Coverage